oluoluoxenfree/oluonline-quartz-style/content/leaving.md

   - alphabet-superset
   - in-progress
 ---
-In [this series](https://olu.online/blog/?q=alphabet-superset) i keep circling back around to social media, which i have discussed a lot in [bump/boost](/bump-boost), [discussion](/discussion) and i guess also in [home](/home). i am in some ways tired of thinking about it, and in others feel like i have to say my piece and work through whatever feelings i have.
+In [this series](https://olu.online/blog/?q=alphabet-superset) i keep circling back around to social media; i've discussed in [bump/boost](/bump-boost), [discussion](/discussion) and i guess also in [home](/home). i am in some ways tired of thinking about it, and in others feel like i have to keep saying my piece in order to work through whatever feelings i have[^2].

-everyone is leaving social media! or at least, thinking about leaving! okay, sorry, i should say corporate social media, the facebooks and twitters of the online world. and to be fair, a lot of them are actually still  in the long process of leaving, myself included. where to? what next?
+everyone is leaving social media! or at least, thinking about leaving! okay, sorry, i should say corporate social media, the facebooks and twitters of the online world. and to be fair, a lot of them are actually still  in the long process of leaving, myself included. but where are we off to now? what's next?

-the rest have actually already left whichever social media platform you are thinking of. i see goodbye posts from long-standing meme pages, catch on me bluesky posts from people on the periphery of friend and acquaintance, 'we no longer can abide by this platform' posts from small businesses, in legion.
+ i see goodbye posts from long-standing meme pages, catch on me bluesky posts from people on the periphery of friend and acquaintance, 'we no longer can abide by this platform' posts from small businesses, in legion.

-being the kind of person i am, i am looking for an answer to the eternal question of social media. does it have to be shit? does it have to lead to danger and death and suicide and eating disorders, or influencers and fame and fortune and documenting every second of your life for views? must we be online to be connected? must i be online to be happy?
+being the kind of (extremely online!) person i am, i am constantly looking for a definitive answer to the eternal questions of social media. does it have to be shit? does it have to lead to danger and death and suicide and eating disorders, or influencers and fame and fortune and documenting every second of your life for views? must we be online to be connected? must i be online to be happy?

 an answer to all this is often touted to be setting up a newsletter — not a substack, of course — and directly messaging your friends and/or audience, instead of leaving yourself open to public, capitalist capture, and all manner of other evils. we should create web rings and be free! go back in the blissful trappings of web 1.0 or even web 0— texts and emails or gtfo. maybe a bit of a private, non-meta group chat like Discord if you're feeling sassy?